January 5, 2021 5 min read

 Opinions expressed by Entrepreneur contributors are their own.

-It is again the of year for resolutions, otherwise known as goals that will almost assuredly be forgotten by the end of the month.
+It is again the time of year for resolutions, otherwise known as goals that will almost assuredly be forgotten by the end of the month.

 I have never advocated for resolutions, but rather creating ongoing personal goals in the form of a personal action plan that encourages and motivates you toward a continuous improvement mindset.